satishadhikari07/satishadhikari07.github.io/_pages/personalife.md

 ---

 This site is currently under preliminary design phase.⚡<br>
-For a while, please check others Tabs.😊
+For a while, please check other Tabs.😊